-BYU doesn't just top the charts for being the best value college for art majors, this private school also churns out some pretty impressive and well-known talent, too.
+Brigham Young University (BYU) is a private school with a great ROI for art majors.
+BYU has one of the lowest tuitions of any private school thanks to large donations from the Mormon Church, making it a good choice if you want to major in art, where there isn’t necessarily a huge demand for jobs directly associated with your major.
+BYU also churns out some pretty impressive and well-known talent, too.
 Jon Heder, star of Napoleon Dynamite and Blades of Glory, has a Bachelor of Fine Arts from BYU, along with fellow BYU alum and all-time Jeopardy! winner, Ken Jennings, who maintained a record-breaking 74-game winning streak on the popular game show back in 2004.

-The Academy of Art University located in San Francisco, California.
-Art majors from this accredited fine arts institute can expect a 20-year net return between $406,000 and $441,200, depending on financial assistance status and living arrangements.
-However, there is one thing to consider if you’re thinking of pursuing an art degree at Academy of Art University; the average graduation rate for art majors is 32 percent.
+The Academy of Art University located in San Francisco, California has a high return on investment for art majors attending a dedicated art school.
+However, there is one thing to consider if you’re thinking of pursuing an art degree at Academy of Art University: the average graduation rate for art majors is 32 percent.
 If you can manage to be one of the lucky ones to don an Academy of Art University diploma, then rest assured that all of your blood, sweat, and tears have a very promising net ROI over the following 20 years.
 Just ask special effects Academy Award winner and Academy of Art University alum, Rick Baker, whose filmography includes Maleficent, X-Men: The Last Stand, and Star Wars: Episode IV to name a few.